Robustness of Spin-Triplet Pairing and Singlet-Triplet Pairing Crossover in Superconductor/Ferromagnet Hybrids: Results

-Thus the $L_F$ dependence of ZEP is closely related to that of the long-range triplet component $f_1(0)$.~\cite{bergeret_rmp} Therefore we can conclude that a systematic ZEP measurement by changing $L_F$ gives a strong evidence for the signature of the long-range spin-triplet correlations.
-In Sec.~IV.~C we will discuss in more detail the ways to discriminate experimentally between the short- and long-range triplet components.
+Thus, the $L_F$ dependence of ZEP is closely related to that of the long-range triplet odd-frequency component $f_1(0)$.~\cite{bergeret_rmp} Therefore, we conclude that the systematic ZEP measurements by changing $L_F$ give strong evidence of the long-range spin-triplet correlations.
+In Sect.~3.3, we will discuss in more detail ways to experimentally discriminate between the short- and long-range triplet components.